Lavender Queen Rhododendron

 An elegant variety with large frilly lavender blooms, with a subtle burgundy blotch, on perfect conical trusses; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Lavender Queen Rhododendron is covered in stunning clusters of lightly-scented lavender trumpet-shaped flowers with a burgundy blotch at the ends of the branches in mid spring.
-It has green foliage.
+It has green evergreen foliage.
 The glossy narrow leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Lavender Queen Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.